bevyengine/bevy-website/release-content/0.15/release-notes/7207_reflect_implement_the_unique_reflect_rfc.md

 `Reflect`, on the other hand, has become a much stricter trait.
-It's a subset of `PartialReflect` that guarantees the underlying type beneath the trait object is exactly thr concrete type it says it is.
+It's a subset of `PartialReflect` that guarantees the underlying type beneath the trait object is exactly the concrete type it says it is.

 This split allows reflection-based APIs and user code to be more explicit about the dynamic-ness of the trait objects they're working with.
 It moves the knowledge of whether a type is dynamic or not